elucian/bee/syntax/structure.md

 **End of line**

-For each line of code you can use optional "--" follow by a short comment before end of line.
+For each line of code you can use optional comment "*".

-* you can use "--" in the middle of an expression before end of statement ";" symbol;
+* you can use "*" in the middle of an expression before end of statement ";" symbol;
 * you can have multiple statements separated by ";" in a single line but only one comment;

 **Single line**